libraryofcelsus/Aetherius_AI_Assistant/readme.md

 If you do not have a GPU see: [Google Colabs](#installation-guide)

 **Ui is out of date, it will be updated after the new sub-agent system is finished.
 For the most current version, use the discord bot.
 Gradio Ui is just for testing purposes.**

-**Oobabooga Text-Ui changed how their api works.
-The most up to date version that works is snapshot-2023-11-05.
-Do not use the OpenAi Extension.**

 **I have just made a new API for Llama-2-Chat.
 Please give me feedback: https://github.com/libraryofcelsus/AetherNode**  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/AetherNode_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>